Carel van Savoyen 1620 – 1665

 The twins Jacob and Esau were at odds after Jacob had deceived his elder brother: he acquired Esau's birth right for a cup of soup and tricked their father to bless him in stead of Esau.
 Jacob had to flee as Esau planned to kill him.
 After a while they reconciled, and lived peacefully next to each other.

-Rembrandt here shows how they meet and embrace.
+The artist here shows how the brothers meet and embrace.

 God had announced that the elder brother would serve the younger in Genesis 25:23.